-The NKT love-bombs people through the suggestion that they have fortunate karma and are on the quick path to enlightenment.
 Many survivors report in their testimonies (for example here) that when they first attended an NKT centre they were told that they must have ‘imprints’ from a previous life or ‘fortunate’ karma to have discovered their version of the dharma, and therefore are special.
 This could be considered similar to love-bombing and flattery employed by those with narcissistic personality traits.
 Survivors report pre-existing low self-esteem and the enjoyment of this flattery, however report that it impacted on their decision making.
-Neil Elliot’s teaching notes indicate that it is important to make new students feel good so that they come back.

-Students are repeatedly told that they are extremely fortunate through the teachings, which makes it appear that this version of the dharma and the organisation is therefore extremely precious and valuable ‘nectar’.
+Students are repeatedly told that they are extremely fortunate through the teachings, which makes it appear that this version of the dharma and the organisation is therefore extremely precious and valuable ‘nectar’ which could help you reach enlightenment within 3 years 3 months and 3 days.
 Anders (2019b) states that so called Western Buddhist groups have suggested that enlightenment can be ‘achieved at maximum speed, immediately within one lifetime at least, and ignoring the otherwise common gradual training of complex methods being conveyed in Vajrayāna.
 Concepts of superiority and having been the chosen one were created on this ground, thereby manipulating the feelings in those affected‘.

-You are indoctrinated to believe you are becoming more compassionate and wise when you might be just a fanatical follower of Kelsang Gyatso and his highly sectarian version of the dharma.
+Members are indoctrinated to believe they are becoming more compassionate and wise when the opposite might be occurring.
 This is very difficult to understand when you are still part of the group as the feelings of awe and fervor (infatuation) lead you to believe that Kelsang Gyatso really is a special being who holds the ultimate truth.

-‘grandiose goals of the group—get everyone on earth to meditate so there will be peace, or end world hunger—are not met because the group’s energies and resources are constantly directed toward the actual goal of the group, which is the aggrandizement of the leader‘.Daniel Shaw, The Relational System of the Traumatizing Narcissist
+‘grandiose goals of the group—get everyone on earth to meditate so there will be peace, or end world hunger—are not met because the group’s energies and resources are constantly directed toward the actual goal of the group, which is the aggrandizement of the leader‘.Shaw (2014)

 ‘In reviewing teachers, ensuring that their actions correspond with what they teach is a core factor, and it is said the actions of sages are refined, or differentiated, like barley flour.
 Corrupt Dharma, however, presents as cruel behaviour, covert objectives, lack of transparency and a double bind of authorities and their entourages’.Anders (2019b)